 Entrepreneur.com reports that payroll mistakes can cost approximately $4 to $9 each pay period.
 This may not sound like a lot of money, but depending on the size of your company and adding that up over a few years, then you can see how this little amount becomes a really big amount.
 An online time clock allows payroll providers to easily create accurate paychecks by spending less time doing so.
-And since the time cards are calculated to the exact minute, it will ensure a small business to stay within payroll budget.
+And since the time cards are calculated to the exact minute, it will ensure a small business stays within the payroll budget.

 Have accurate documentation in the event of an audit

-Although many business owner may think it will never happen to them, you never know when an audit may be performed on your company and you are asked to provide specific documents.
+Although many business owners may think it will never happen to them, you never know when an audit may be performed on your company and you are asked to provide specific documents.
 The Department of Labor could be an organization that may request proof of employee hours worked.
 The last thing you want to do is be left looking like a deer in headlights on this one.
-Play it safe and track employee hours properly and give yourself a peace of mind.
+Play it safe and track employee hours properly and give yourself peace of mind.

 Prevent buddy punching

 Buddy punching occurs when an employee punches in or out another employee that is not present or working.
-Ultimately this results as time theft which is equivalent to employees directly stealing money from their employers.
+Ultimately this results in time theft which is equivalent to employees directly stealing money from their employers.
 According to a 2017 report by HR Daily Advisor, buddy punching can cost United States employers an estimated $373 million annually.

 Conclusion: What should small business owners do to increase accuracy for employee time tracking?

-It would probably be worth your time to sign up for a 30 free trial with an online time clock system to see if it is something that fits your company’s needs.
+It would probably be worth your time to sign up for a 30-day free trial with an online time clock system to see if it is something that fits your company’s needs.
 What do you have to lose by doing so?
 The answer is actually nothing other than a minute or two to set up your account.
-Just remember that by tracking your employees’ hours worked can only help improve your company and save you from paying more than you should.
+Just remember that tracking your employees’ hours worked can only help improve your company and save you from paying more than you should.